ne.gif (2791 bytes) NE406 Radiation Protection and Shielding

 • a given wpe54.gif (871 bytes) is associated with a particle type and a particular material

-• wpe54.gif (871 bytes) is usually dependent on the energy of the particle, which is denoted as wpe83.gif (989 bytes).
-This is a function of energy, not a distribution in energy (the units are still wpe55.gif (933 bytes)).
+• wpe54.gif (871 bytes) is usually dependent on the energy of the particle, which is denoted as wpe83.gif (989 bytes)

 Note: One notational convention that does not carry over is that we do not use the subscript "t" on wpe54.gif (871 bytes) for "total".
 Instead, the "bare" wpe83.gif (989 bytes) corresponds to the neutron notation of macroscopic total cross section wpeAA.gif (1005 bytes)